austenstone/openai-issue-labeler/README.md

 # OpenAI Issue Labeler 🤖

-This is a GitHub [action](https://docs.github.com/en/actions) that labels issues using [OpenAI's Classification API](https://beta.openai.com/docs/guides/classifications) powered by GPT-3 models!
+This GitHub [action](https://docs.github.com/en/actions) labels issues using [OpenAI's Classification API](https://beta.openai.com/docs/guides/classifications) powered by GPT-3 models!
 We are using [`curie`](https://beta.openai.com/docs/engines/curie) as our completion model and [`ada`](https://beta.openai.com/docs/engines/ada) as the search model.

 It uses your existing [labels](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels) and past GitHub [issues](https://docs.github.com/en/issues) to train a model that can predict the labels of new issues.
 When someone opens a new issue this action will automatically label it.